 You will surely enjoy Curacao’s northwestern shore snorkeling.
-But whether you are a beginner or an advanced snorkeler, do not leave the island without a visit to the Tugboat.
+But whether you are a beginner or an advanced snorkeler, do not leave the island without having snorkeled the Tugboat.
 This spot, named after a shipwreck sitting in a shallow and sheltered bay, is definitely the most popular of Curacao.

 ADD A SPOT

-Frequently sighted at Playa Lagun; occasionally seen at Playa Grandi and Playa Forti
+Frequently sighted at Playa Lagun and Klein Curacao; occasionally seen at Playa Grandi

 Uncommon in Curacao’s shallow waters, try your luck at Klein Knip or Playa Porto Mari

 Common on all reef spots

 On all spots